 - For travel advisories visit the Foreign Affairs and International Trade Canada website.

-UVic is also working closely with public health officials and will continue to follow their lead and direction.
+UVic’s experience with H1N1 is representative of what is occurring in the wider community.
+The university continues to monitor the situation and is working closely with public health officials and will continue to follow their lead and direction.

 Do you have more questions about A H1N1?